CiwPython/Ciw/docs/Features/custom_dists.rst

 Custom Discrete PDFs for Service Times
 ======================================

-ASQ allows users to define their own discrete service time distributions.
+Ciw allows users to define their own discrete service time distributions.
 An example distribution may look like this:

 	+------+------+------+------+------+------+------+